Journal

 Before I knew it had a name

-I never actually searched this before.
+Never actually searched this before.
 I’d thought about it plenty.
 Every time I did, TikTok seemed to hear the thought.
 My For You page would fill up with spiritual explanations, conspiracy theories, and clickbait about people hearing music from nowhere and what it supposedly meant.
-The videos were intriguing and unnerving at the same time, which is a combination the algorithm knows how to sell.
+Intriguing and unnerving at the same time.
+Which is a combination the algorithm knows how to sell.

 So for a long time, this sat in the back of my head as one of those things I wasn’t supposed to understand.
 That changed the moment I actually searched for it.
 The first result wasn’t a conspiracy theory.
 It was a medical term.
 Not every mystery needs to stay a mystery.